HauHe/ESMsxIAMs/README.md

 # ESMsxIAMs
-This repository contains scripts and interactive plots for the paper **The mutual benefits of comparing Energy System Models and Integrated Assessment Models**.
+This repository contains the scripts to generate the plots underlying the analysis conducted in the journal article *"The mutual benefits of comparing Energy System Models and Integrated Assessment Models"*.

-The webpage from where to access all plots can be found [here](https://hauhe.github.io/ESMsxIAMs/).
+It also contains a sub-repository with the figures shown in the article and figues for the variables discussed in the article.

+The interactive plots for all variables identified in the article are available [here](https://hauhe.github.io/ESMsxIAMs_figs/).